Breathless (band): Blue Moon, Behind the Light and Green to Blue (1999–2013)

-Reissues, reemergence and See Those Colous Fly (2016–present)
+Reissues, reemergence and See Those Colours Fly (2016–present)

 Breathless reissued Blue Moon as an expanded double CD and a first-time pressing on double vinyl in February 2016, followed by reissues of The Glass Bead Game in May 2020 and Between Happiness and Heartache in July 2021.

 After nearly ten years of recording inactivity, the band announced their eighth studio album, entitled See Those Colours Fly, which was eventually released on 29 July 2022.
 The album was mixed by Kramer, and was self-produced.
 Ari Neufeld provided drum programming in lieu of live drums on the album; in an interview with Silent Radio, she explained, "This certainly wasn't intentional.
 We had just come back from Italy where we had been playing some of the new songs and a couple of days before we were due to go into the studio to record the first one, we heard that our drummer Tristram [Latimer Sayer] had been in a really bad car accident and was in a coma.
 I think we thought if we go ahead and record, it will mean he will be OK and can add his drums later.
 This isn't as irrational as it sounds, as on our last album Green to Blue, we recorded everything to a click track and then added the real drums last.
 Thankfully Tristram is better, and I hope will be able to drum with us in the future.
 At the same time I was starting to learn how to use Logic and programme drums.
 At the beginning it was just so we had something comfortable to play along to at rehearsal, but eventually we really got into it and it really suited our way of working."
 See Those Colours Fly was released to positive reviews, with The Big Takeover stating, "while progress on the group's eighth album was unavoidably delayed by a stroke of cruel misfortune – not to mention the realities of the global pandemic – the finished work is one of their finest, brimming with melody, transfigured by its long period of gestation and the changes fate imposed on their creative process."